 An eggnog recipe can be served without alcohol or with a touch of spirit.

 Below I share with you the zero-carb spirits that marry well with this keto eggnog recipe, keep in mind that alcohol:

-Adds calories so it may slow down or compromise your weight loss if you take too much of it.
+- Adds calories, so it may slow down or compromise your efforts if you take too much of it.